-For the first time, essenscia is publishing a materiality matrix in its sectoral sustainability report.
-In 2017, a materiality analysis was done and used for the elaboration of the report.
-However, it was not published as such in the report at that time.
+For the second time, essenscia is publishing a materiality matrix in its sectoral sustainability report.
 According to GRI “materiality is the principle that determines which relevant topics are sufficiently important that it is essential to report on them.
 Not all material topics are of equal importance, and the emphasis within a report is expected to reflect their relative priority

 ”.
 A materiality matrix is expressing this in two dimensions: